X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA17particles.md

     particle.Acceleration = 3.0f * particle.Direction;
 ```

-First, we will start by determining how far the current particle should have travelled at the end of its life, we want a random value between 0 and the maximum size of the explosion.
+First, we will start by determining how far the current particle should have traveled at the end of its life, we want a random value between 0 and the maximum size of the explosion.

 We will use this **particleDistance** variable as the length of our direction, the only thing we need to do is rotate this over a random angle.
-This is done with the next three lines, first we define a Down vector of the length found in the first line.
+This is done with the next three lines, first, we define a Down vector of the length found in the first line.
 Next, we generate a random angle, and use this random angle to create a rotation matrix, as explained in the **"Angle to Direction"** chapter, which is used to rotate the Down vector over the random angle.

-At this moment, we do not know exactly how the particle should be displaced at the end of its life, for now we use this displacement vector as Direction and Acceleration, which is totally wrong as we will see in the next chapter.
+At this moment, we do not know exactly how the particle should be displaced at the end of its life, for now, we use this displacement vector as Direction and Acceleration, which is totally wrong as we will see in the next chapter.

 Finally, this new particle should be added to the particleList at the end of the **AddExplosionParticle** method: